CurveDocs/curve-docs/docs/LLAMMA/controller.md

 ### `repay_extended`
 !!! description "`controller.repay_extended(callbacker: address, callback_args: DynArray[uint256,5]):`"

-    Function to repay a loan but get a stablecoin for that from callback (to deleverage).
+    Extended function to repay a loan but get a stablecoin for that from callback (to deleverage).

     | Input      | Type   | Description |
     | ----------- | -------| ----|